 However, CrossFit, a workout designed by Greg Glassman and launched in 2000, aims to get you there via high-intensity, functional movements and a constantly varied approach to training.

-Read More: 10 CrossFit Myths Debunked
+Read more: 10 CrossFit Myths Debunked

-A CrossFit Workout
+A Typical CrossFit Workout

 A study sponsored by the American Council on Exercise looked at the average caloric expenditure of a CrossFit session, finding that men burned an average of 20.5 calories per minute and females burned 12.3 cals per minute.

 After 10 weeks of training, participants showed significant improvement in VO2 max, as well as a decrease in body fat percentage.
 The results were similar in all study participants, regardless of their original fitness level.

 Risk of Injuries

 CrossFit's critics cite the high risk of injury during such an intense workout.
 A study published in 2013 in the Journal of Strength and Conditioning Research aimed to determine the prevalence of injuries in CrossFit participants, finding a total of 3.1 injuries per 1,000 hours trained.

-Read More: CrossFit Training Exercises
+Read more: CrossFit Training Exercises